y-h-liao/AI_course/0718_DNN/0718/readme.txt

-This project utilize DNN to build up model to estimate the survival rate on the titanic.
+This project utilize DNN to build up model to predict the survival rate on the titanic.